Mont Clare Bridge: Ford

 In early America, the crossing was a ford known originally as Indian or Indiantown Ford.
 Then successively as Gordon's, Starr's and Jacobs' Ford.
 The crossing gained some notoriety as Gordon's Ford when it was used by American and British troops during the American Revolutionary War.
 In the fall of 1777, British troops under Lord Cornwallis forced a passage at Gordon's Ford and at Fatland Ford, further downstream.
 In response, Washington maneuvered the Continental Army further west to protect his supply line and the Congress, then in York.
-This left Philadelphia lightly defended, leading to the its capture.
+This left Philadelphia lightly defended, leading to its capture.
 Gordon's Ford is mentioned in the writings of both Washington and Cornwallis.

 1844 bridge

 In the winter of 1843–1844, local businessman Joseph Whitaker, while in the legislature, "obtained a charter for the incorporation of a company to erect a bridge over the Schuylkill at the site of th[e] ford".
 That summer, a wooden covered bridge was constructed, it was one of the longest in regional history.
 In early 1915, state highway engineers formally recommended to the County Commissioners that the bridge be replaced.
 Then fate took a hand and the covered bridge burned down on May 9, 1915.
 A temporary wooden replacement bridge was built on piles, just down stream from the previous, until the permanent replacement could be built.